PalaashAgrawal/allmond/README.md

 ### Customize Training process

 - If you wish to introduce changes to the training process itself (including optimization strategy, grad accumulation, etc etc), you need to do that using the Learner Class.
 Visit [fast.ai documentation](https://docs.fast.ai/) to explore this.
 For people unfamiliar with fast.ai, just open a github issue, I'll try to look into it and incorporate it as a training option.

+## Evaluate Your Models.
+- To evaluate your models on benchmarks, we have an `evaluate` function in our model class, where you simply need to provide the names of the benchmarks as a list of strings (eg   `['mmlu', 'boolq']`), and get results as a table in the CLI, and optionally as a saved json dictionary (for future visualization).
+See docstring inside the `gpt.py` inside `model` directory.

 ## TODO
 See [this document](docs/TODO.md)